OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 ![Forminator Anti-spam honeypot](/blog/assets/posts/forminator/honeypot.png "Forminator Anti-spam honeypot")

-## reCaptcha and hCaptcha
+## reCAPTCHA and hCaptcha

 Forminator also supports both [reCaptcha and hCaptcha](https://wpmudev.com/docs/wpmu-dev-plugins/forminator/#captcha-field).
-For those who have never heard of these options, both reCaptcha and hCaptcha are spam protection solutions. reCaptcha, by Google, verifies users with challenges.
+For those who have never heard of these options, both reCAPTCHA and hCaptcha are spam protection solutions. reCaptcha, by Google, verifies users with challenges.
 It has visible and invisible modes but raises privacy concerns. hCaptcha is a privacy-friendly alternative.
 It supports both challenge and invisible modes.

 It is available as a field in your forms.
 Edit your forms and click on __Insert Fields__ and choose __Captcha__.
-On the presented screen, you will be able to select reCaptcha or hCaptcha.
-Here, you can also select what type of reCaptcha you want on your website.
+On the presented screen, you will be able to select reCAPTCHA or hCaptcha.
+Here, you can also select what type of reCAPTCHA you want on your website.

 ![Forminator Captcha Field](/blog/assets/posts/forminator/captcha-Field.png "Forminator Captcha Field")

-Before start using either of the captcha options, you need to get Site Key and Secret Key for it.
+Before start using either of the CAPTCHA options, you need to get Site Key and Secret Key for it.
 You can enter your keys under __Forminator -> Settings -> CAPTCHA__.

 ![Forminator Captcha Settings](/blog/assets/posts/forminator/captcha-setup.png "Forminator Captcha Settings")

-Here is how to get reCaptcha keys:
+Here is how to get reCAPTCHA keys:

-1. Go to [the reCaptcha website](https://www.google.com/recaptcha/) and click on the "v3 Admin Console" button located on the top right corner of the page.
+1. Go to [the reCAPTCHA website](https://www.google.com/recaptcha/) and click on the "v3 Admin Console" button located on the top right corner of the page.
 2. Sign in to your Google account if you haven't already done so.
 3. On the Admin Console page, click on the "Add" button to register a new site.
-4. Fill in the required fields, such as your website domain name and reCaptcha type (v2 or v3).
+4. Fill in the required fields, such as your website domain name and reCAPTCHA type (v2 or v3).
 5. After you've filled in the required fields, click on the "Submit" button to register your site.
     ![reCaptcha adding website](/blog/assets/posts/gravity/recaptcha-form.png "reCaptcha adding website")
 6. You'll be taken to a page with your site key and secret key.
-These are the keys you'll need to integrate reCaptcha into your website.
+These are the keys you'll need to integrate reCAPTCHA into your website.
     ![reCaptcha generates Site keys](/blog/assets/posts/gravity/recaptcha-keys.jpg "reCaptcha generates Site keys")

 To obtain hCaptcha Site Key and Secret Key, follow these step-by-step instructions: